Do the men in your life avoid going to the doctor? Is it hard for them to even talk about getting a checkup?

 - Kidney disease

 - Testicular cancer

 Another reason to get regular checkups?
-A good doctor can help men make smart lifestyle choices.
+A good doctor can help men make smart lifestyle choices by discussing:

 And don’t be fooled.
 When it comes to sexually transmitted diseases, southwest Virginia has its share.